Jeannie HowellSenior Director & Executive Coach

 Creative strategist.
 Community engager.
-Connector of dots.
-Social impact warrior.
+Powerful questioner.
 Human Pandora station.

-Jeannie began her career in the social sector 15 years ago, after pursuing a career as professional singer/songwriter and performer.
-Her passion for music and inspiring others easily translated into a deep love and commitment to the social sector.
-She has worked at various nonprofits, managing and developing programs, events, and fund development strategies.
-In 2011, Jeannie landed at the Sacramento Region Community Foundation, where she was the Director of Nonprofit Ventures and Strategic Impact.
-Her work included the development of several key strategic initiatives around expanding philanthropy and fostering a thriving creative economy.
+Jeannie began her career in the social sector 18 years ago, after pursuing a career as a musician.
+Her passion for music and inspiring others easily translated into a deep love and commitment to social impact work.
+She has worked at various nonprofits, providing leadership on operations, programs, board management, and development strategies.
+In 2011, Jeannie landed at the Sacramento Region Community Foundation, where her work as Director of Nonprofit Ventures and Strategic Impact included the development of several key strategic initiatives around expanding philanthropy and fostering a thriving creative economy.
 Jeannie provided leadership in grantmaking, community engagement, and nonprofit capacity building.

-Jeannie was also the co-creator of Sacramento’s largest celebration of philanthropy, Big Day of Giving, which in its 6th year, has collectively raised over $30 million for area nonprofits.
-Her leadership efforts expanded the program into a year-long capacity building program providing extensive training, coaching, mentorship programs, and connection for the entire nonprofit community.
+Jeannie is also a co-creator of Sacramento’s largest celebration of philanthropy, Big Day of Giving, which has collectively raised over $50 million for the region’s nonprofits.
+Her leadership efforts expanded the event into a year-long capacity-building program providing training, coaching, mentorship, and connection for nonprofits in the Sacramento region.

-In 2018, Jeannie made the leap to consulting.
-Her firm advised foundations, donors, and nonprofits on grantmaking, development strategy, giving days, and board development.
+After a 7-year stint at the Foundation, Jeannie made the leap to consulting as the Founder and CEO of Chorus/Bridge Consulting.
+Her firm advised foundations, donors, and nonprofits on grantmaking, fundraising, leadership development, nationwide giving days, and board development.